HTTP-RPC/Kilo/README.md

 * `java.util.List`
 * `java.util.Map`

 `Map` implementations must use `String` values for keys.
-Nested structures are supported.
+Nested structures are supported, but reference cycles are not permitted.

 `List` and `Map` types are not required to support random access; iterability is sufficient.
 Additionally, `List` and `Map` types that implement `java.lang.AutoCloseable` will be automatically closed after their values have been written to the output stream.
 This allows service implementations to stream response data rather than buffering it in memory before it is written.